-(a) Determining Eligibility for Registration - Form ADV
+(b) Determining Eligibility for Registration -Form ADV

-Proposed Rule 203A-5 would require each adviser registered with the SEC as of July 21, 2011, including those with assets under management of more than \$100 million, to file an amendment to its Form ADV no later than August 20, 2011.
-Each investment adviser must report (in that amendment and annually) whether it is eligible to remain registered.
-Proposed revisions to Item 2 of Form ADV would reflect the new \$100 million statutory threshold for registration with the SEC and would require each adviser registered with the SEC (and each applicant for registration) to identify whether, under Section 203A of the Advisers Act, as amended, it is eligible to register with the SEC because it: (i) is a large adviser (having \$100 million or more of regulatory assets under management); (ii) is a mid-sized adviser that does not meet the criteria for state registration and examination; (iii) has its principal office and place of business in Wyoming (which does not regulate advisers) or outside the United States; (iv) meets one or more of the exemptions from prohibition on registration set forth in the rules under Section 203A of the Advisers Act; (v) is an adviser (or subadviser) to a registered investment company; (vi) is an adviser to a business development company and has at least \$25 million in assets under management; or (vii) has some other basis for registering with the SEC.
+Rule 203A-5 will require each adviser registered with the SEC as of January 1, 2012, including those with assets under management of more than \$100 million, to file an amendment to its Form ADV no later than March 30, 2012 (which would serve as the annual updating amendment for advisers with a December 31 fiscal year-end).
+Each investment adviser must report (in that amendment and in its annual updating amendment thereafter) whether it is eligible to remain registered.
+Revisions to Item 2 of Part 1A of Form ADV reflect the new \$100 million statutory threshold for registration with the SEC and will require each adviser registered with the SEC (and each applicant for registration) to identify whether, under Section 203A of the Advisers Act, as amended, it is eligible to register with the SEC because it: (i) is a large adviser (having \$100 million or more of regulatory assets under management, or \$90 million or more if the adviser is already registered with the SEC); (ii) is a mid-sized adviser that does not meet the criteria for state registration and examination; (iii) has its principal office and place of business in Minnesota, New York or Wyoming (which either do not regulate advisers or do not perform examinations on state-registered mid-sized advisers) or outside the United States; (iv) meets one or more of the exemptions from prohibition on registration set forth in the rules under Section 203A of the Advisers Act; (v) is an adviser (or subadviser) to a registered investment company; (vi) is an adviser to a business development company and has at least \$25 million in assets under management; or (vii) received an order permitting the adviser to register.
+The prohibition on mid-size investment advisers registering with the SEC does not go into effect until January 1, 2012.
+Moreover, mid-sized advisers registered with the SEC as of July 21, 2011 that are prohibited from remaining registered with the SEC must withdraw their registrations by filing Form ADV-W no later than June 28, 2012.

-(b) Mid-Sized Advisers (\$25 - 100 Million in Assets Under Management)
+(c) Mid-Sized Advisers (\$25 - 100 Million in Assets Under Management)

-Section 203A(a)(2) of the Advisers Act will prohibit mid-sized advisers (i.e., advisers with \$25 million to \$100 million in assets under management) from registering with the SEC if: (i) the adviser is required to be registered as an investment adviser with the securities commissioner (or any agency or office performing like functions) of the state in which it maintains its principal office and place of business; and (ii) if registered, the adviser would be subject to examination as an investment adviser by such commissioner, agency, or office.
-The SEC proposes to incorporate into Form ADV an explanation of how to determine whether a mid-sized adviser is "required to be registered" or is "subject to examination" by a particular state securities authority.
+Section 203A(a)(2) of the Advisers Act prohibits mid-sized advisers (i.e., advisers with \$25 million to \$100 million in assets under management that do not fall within the registration buffer described above) from registering with the SEC if: (i) the adviser is required to be registered as an investment adviser with the securities commissioner (or any agency or office performing like functions) of the state in which it maintains its principal office and place of business; and (ii) if registered, the adviser would be subject to examination as an investment adviser by such commissioner, agency, or office.
+The SEC has incorporated into Form ADV an explanation of how to determine whether a mid-sized adviser is "required to be registered" or is "subject to examination" by a particular state securities authority.